How to clean a hunting coat: Horse & Hound asks the experts

 Hosing, dunking, brushing when wet, letting it dry, hovering or dry-cleaning?
 Horse & Hound’s hunting editor investigates the most effective ways of cleaning your hunting coat

-The hunting season is, in the vast majority of places, over.
-It’s been a good one — but if it had had a theme tune, it would have been “mud, mud, glorious mud”.
+The hunting season is behind us and it was a good one — but if it had had a theme tune, it would have been “mud, mud, glorious mud”.
 While there is nothing indeed like it for cooling the blood, the endless cleaning of horses and kit does become a bit tedious.

 Now it’s time to store those hunting boots (clean, and with a good layer of polish) and hang the hunting coat in the wardrobe.